Preimplantation Genetic Testing (PGT)

 There are two forms of Preimplantation Genetic Testing called Preimplantation Genetic Diagnosis (PGD) and Preimplantation Genetic Screening (PGS).

 If you have a known genetic condition such as Thalassemia or haemophilia, you may consider PGD.
-PGD at Sunfert International uses the latest genetic technique called Karyomapping to select embryos free from genetic abnormalities so you can have a healthy baby.
+PGD at Sunfert International uses the advance genetic technique called Karyomapping to select embryos free from genetic abnormalities so you can have a healthy baby.

 We are particularly passionate about screening for Thalassemia, a serious blood condition in which one in 20 Malaysians are carriers, mainly of Chinese descent.
 When both parents are carriers, there is a 25% the child will have major Thalassemia.
 PGD stops the Thalassemia gene from being passed onto subsequent generations.